 What programs are in the new colleges and the new school?

 A new College of Health Professions and Sciences will help bring together UCF’s strengths in health care education, research, service, and partnerships in an Academic Health Sciences Center with the College of Medicine and the College of Nursing.

 A new College of Community Innovation and Education will include a group of community-facing programs engaged with the social and economic fabric of thriving, modern cities and grounded in transformative education.
 The new Nicholson School of Communication and Media is an interdisciplinary, inter-college school with communication, digital media, and film programs that will redefine content creation, digital art, and communication for the 21st century.

 These changes will encourage interdisciplinary collaboration and inter-professional experiences to enhance learning and research opportunities.

 Are any majors being eliminated?

 No, academic majors and programs will not be eliminated in this realignment.

 What do these changes mean for the College of Education and Human Performance and College of Health and Public Affairs?

 These colleges will no longer exist with the new organizational changes.
 Health-related programs will be realigned with the College of Health Professions and Sciences, and community-facing and education programs will become the new College of Community Innovation and Education.
 Centers and institutes from these colleges also will be realigned.

 When did these changes take place?

 All organizational changes will take effect by July 2, 2018.

 What programs and centers will physically move to the UCF Health Sciences Campus at Lake Nona or to UCF Downtown?

-We do not know the dates for when programs associated with the College of Health Professions and Sciences will move to Lake Nona – though we know that none of the programs will move until at least 2020.
+We do not know the dates for when programs associated with the College of Health Professions and Sciences will move to Lake Nona – though none of the programs will move until after 2020.
 New facilities still need to be planned and built to accommodate these programs.
 Among those programs that eventually would relocate include the School of Social Work, Sport and Exercise Science (to be renamed Kinesiology), Physical Therapy, Athletic Training, and Communication Sciences and Disorders, as well as the College of Nursing.
-The timing and geography will be determined by the transition teams.